rmnjng/PSLLM/README.md

 Model selection can be tricky, because the options are vast.
 The recommendation is to start with specially prepared models by Cortex.so, found on [HuggingFace](https://huggingface.co/cortexso).
 Every model in the *.gguf format can be used, but let's start with the Cortex.so models.

 The easiest way is through their [model page](https://cortex.so/models).
-Copy the command of the model you'd like to try (e.g., "cortex run llama3.2").
+Copy the command for the model you'd like to try (e.g., `cortex run llama3.2`).
-Open up a command prompt and run the command, after installing Cortex (run in PowerShell: "Install-PSLLMServer").
+Open up a command prompt and run the command, after installing Cortex (run in PowerShell: `Install-PSLLMServer`).
 Then you should be presented a selection of models.
 In this example:
 ```bash
 Available to download: